SattarFalahati/SFLibrary/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-SFLibrary works on iOS 9+
+SFLibrary works on iOS 9+ , swift 4

 ## Installation